Jamestown-Yorktown Foundation, VA

 Gallery exhibits explore the three cultures through artifact-filled cases, dioramas and short films.
 Interactives allow visitors to compare and contrast each of the three cultures, explore the life and legend of Pocahontas, and examine the impact of 1619 historical events that shaped Virginia.

-Take in a new one-of-a-kind 4-D multi-sensory, multi-layered projection theater where “Bacon’s Rebellion,” a 1676 armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of Governor William Berkeley.
+Take in a 4D multi-sensory, multilayered projection theater where the film, “Bacon’s Rebellion,” recounts a 1676 armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of Governor William Berkeley.

 A “great hall” spanning the length of the museum’s exhibition galleries provides, with illustrations and text, a chronological journey from 1600 to 1699, when the capital of Virginia moved from Jamestown to Williamsburg.